 To view a new credit card charge (a frequent need), people have to click through “Edit & View Expense Reports” (even though they haven't created a new Expense report yet), and then on “Company Card.”
 Why not have a “New Credit Charges” link on the front page?

 Not only that, but the resulting sidebar that lists selectable options offers no scroll bars or any other indication that there are additional results/listings beyond what is initially visible.
-Not having scroll bars makes the user believe the selection isn’t there even though it may just hidden below.
+Not having scroll bars makes the user believe the selection isn't there, even though it may just be hidden below.

 Error flags on the Report List are BELOW the related item, rather than ‘in-line' with them as users would expect (at least the item itself should be red or asterisked, too).

 Data redundancy redundancy.